How Verdikt works are useful only when they survive contact with the evidence. This guide builds the framework that does.

 Economic research uses the market, competitive, and customer evidence to build a unit economics model with benchmark-referenced CAC, realistic churn assumptions, and a stated price-to-LTV ratio.
 It outputs a specific verdict on whether the economic model is viable at achievable customer counts.

-Step three: kill criterion identification
+Step three: risk threshold identification

 Step four: the verdict